gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 * **Cluster-based samples** -  built from collection of contiguous rows in the dataset that corresponds to a random selection from the unique values in a column.
 All rows corresponding to the selected unique values appear in the sample, up to the maximum sample size.
 This sampling is useful for time-series analysis and advanced aggregations.
 It can be also filtered.

-### Transformation recipe - brew Your perfect data source
+### Transformation recipe - brew your perfect data source

-In *Cloud Dataprep* all operations which You will be doing on raw input data are recorded as kind of recipe (literally).
+In *Cloud Dataprep* all operations which you will be doing on raw input data are recorded as kind of recipe (literally).
-You can think of transforming raw data info table as of brewing Your homemade beer.
+You can think of transforming raw data info table as of brewing your homemade beer.

 Typically, *Recipe* looks more or less lke this: